enhance-dev/enhance.dev/README.md

 ### Docs engine

-The main "/docs/*" HTTP function is `src/http/get-docs-catchall/index.mjs`.
+The main "/docs/*" route lives in `app/api/docs/$$.mjs`.
-(`src/http/get-docs/` redirects "/docs" to "/docs/")

-This function uses the path (accounting for trailing slashes) to look up a .md document and render it to HTML with Arcdown.
-This HTML is combined with `nav-data` and then handed to `enhance-ssr` to render the full view.
+This route uses the path (accounting for trailing slashes) to look up a .md document and render it to HTML with Arcdown.
+This document HTML is combined with `nav-data` and passed as state to Enhance to render the full view.

 ### Tutorial